Horizontal Skyscraper – Vanke Center: Sustainability

 The building is sited on reclaimed/stabilized land that forms part of the municipal storm water management system.
 The lagoon functions as bio-swale/retention pond connected to several adjacent creaks.
 Part of the landscape architecture water edge proposal designed by Steven Holl Architects is the redesign the municipal hardscape bulkhead into a soft-edge planted estuary.
 As a restorative ecology, the Vanke Center landscape works to maintain native ecosystems minimize run-off, erosion and environmental damage associated with conventional modes of development.
 The project is both a building and a landscape, an intertwining of sophisticated engineering and the natural environment.
 By raising the building off of the ground plane, an open, publicly accessible park creates new social space in an otherwise closed and privatized community.
-The site area is approximately 60000 square meter, of which 45000 square meter is planted.
-With the addition of the planted roof area of the main building (approximately 15000 square meter) - the total planted area of the project is roughly equal to the site before development.
+The site area is approximately 60000 square meters, of which 45000 square meters are planted.
+With the addition of the planted roof area of the main building (approximately 15000 square meters) - the total planted area of the project is roughly equal to the site before development.

 A large portion of the ground plane forms the roof on top of the program spaces above and below grade.
 In order for these landscaped roof areas to absorb large quantities of rainfall in the same way that natural soil would;sunken gardens, courtyards, ponds and planted mounds create a circulatory system to regulate and redistribute storm water throughout the site.
 In addition to the planted areas, several types of permeable pavement; local river stones, crushed gravels, open joint stone pavers, grasscrete and compressed sand pavers are being used.
 These will retain a lot of rainfall before secondary gutters redirect overflow into a series of ponds and wetlands that are planted with marsh grasses and lotus.
 These systems function collectively as a bio-swale that filters, aerates and irrigates the landscape.
 No potable or municipal water will be used for maintenance or irrigation.

 To conserve potable water use; low-flow, high efficiency plumbing fixtures have been specified throughout the project.
 Greywater is recycled through dual-flush toilets.
 Waterless urinals have also been specified.

 Each face of the 26 faces of the building has been calculated based on solar heat gain throughout the year and its louvers are fine-tuned to the orientation of the sun.
 Some louvers are fixed horizontally, some have apertures of differing size, and some are dynamically controlled by sensors, opening and closing according to the sun.
 The full height glass curtain wall brings daylight deep into all interiors spaces, and the latest high-performance glass coatings (double silver Low-E) are used throughout the project.
 These coatings have several advantages over conventional coatings because they have higher visible light transmittance which ensures better natural lighting and extremely low solar heat transmittance.
 This saves energy by reducing cooling loads.
 Ninety percent of interior spaces have direct views to the exterior.